DataArcTech/RAG-ARC/README.md

 # 4. Copy and configure environment variables
 cp .env.example .env
-# Edit .env to configure your settings
+# Edit .env and fill in the model/API keys you need (see env-en.md for every option)
 ```

 ### 🔐 Optional: Admin Access